cloudmesh-community/fa18-423-03/project-code/README.md

 **Requirement:**

 The program can be run on different computer operating systems such as Linux, Microsoft, and Mac with basic requirement fulfilled.
-Different server services can be accessed through [Amazon Web Services](https://github.com/cloudmesh-community/fa18-423-02/blob/master/project-code/aws-setup.md) [Microsoft Azure](http)
+Different server services can be accessed through [Amazon Web Services](https://aws.amazon.com/) [Microsoft Azure](https://portal.azure.com/) [Chameleon Cloud](https://www.chameleoncloud.org)

 Basic requirement:
   * Python3